Unit Jasmine testing in Angular Grid component

 }));

-The following example illustrates how to create the grid sample and how to writing the jasmine test case.
+The following example demonstrates how to create the grid sample and write a Jasmine test case:

 import { NgModule } from '@angular/core'